 • Develop doctor’s practice

-• Revalidate their licence to practice
+• Maintain their licence to practice

-• Drive improvements in the clinical governance
+• Drive improvements through clinical governance

 • Give confidence to the patients